stanford-oval/genie-cloud/doc/thingpedia-tutorial-linkedin.md

     The "do_" prefix indicates this is an action, not a query */
     do_share({ status }) {
+        /*
+        Send an HTTP POST request to SHARE_URL with the data we want to post.
+        Options includes the auth information, the format of the data, and expected output type */
         return Tp.Helpers.Http.post(SHARE_URL, JSON.stringify({
             comment: status,
             visibility: {